Kaggle/kaggle-api/documentation/models.md

 **Purpose:**

 This command registers a new model on Kaggle using the provided metadata.
-After this, you will typically create model instances and versions.
+After this, you will typically create model variations and versions.

 ## `kaggle models get`